samcofer/sol-eng-docker/README.md

 # Examples

-A couple of examples that might interest you
+A handful of examples that might interest you
 ```
 make ldap-up
 make connect-up